 Meals and Hotels

 According to gonomad.com, U.S. airlines that cancel your flights aren’t required to provide you with a hotel room, meal vouchers or even free phone calls, although many have policies in place to work with customers.
-If you find you’ll be stranded overnight due to an airline cancellation, ask a customer service representative for meal vouches or hotel vouchers; often, you’ll find they’ll make an effort to help.
-The U.S. Department of Transportation says many airlines, especially low-cost airlines, don’t tend to provide amenities to stranded passengers, but asking is always worthwhile.
+If you find you’ll be stranded overnight due to an airline cancellation, ask a customer service representative for meal vouchers or hotel vouchers; often, you’ll find they’ll make an effort to help.
+The Department of Transportation says many airlines, especially low-cost airlines, don’t tend to provide amenities to stranded passengers, but asking is always worthwhile.

 In Europe